Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Instead, when creating enterprise interfaces, ask yourself: “Will the user’s current knowledge help them understand how to use what I’m designing?”
 At the end of the day, you’ll want to break convention if doing so will improve efficiency.

-We know the challenge of not just analyzing heuristics but also presenting those usability findings to your entire team.
+We know the challenge that analyzing heuristics can be, but presenting those usability findings to your entire team in a neat report is a whole other ballgame.
 Check out our UX Heuristic Report Template Kit!

 Do a mini UX audit on your table views & find your trouble spots with this free guide.